-The Flash Uploader requires NCS0 to be connected to NCSF and a valid clock to be applied to MCKI.
-The chip select line loop allows the ARM Core to boot from the embedded Flash when the reset is de-asserted.
-Next, the Flash Uploader immediately recopies itself in the internal SRAM and jumps into it.
+The Flash Uploader requires the embedded Flash to be used as the AT91FR40161 boot memory and a valid clock to be applied to MCKI.
+After reset, the Flash Uploader immediately recopies itself into the internal SRAM and jumps to it.
 The following operation requires this memory resource only.
-External accesses are performed only to program the Flash.
+External accesses are performed only to program the embedded Flash.

 When starting, PIO input change interrupts are initialized on the RXD lines of both USARTs.
 When an interrupt occurs, a Timer Counter channel is started.
 When the next input change is detected on the RXD line, the Timer Counter channel is stopped.
-This is how the first character length is measured and the USART can be initiated by taking into account the ratio between the device master clock speed and the actual communication baud rate speed.
+This is how the first character length is measured, and the USART can be initiated by taking into account the ratio between the device master clock speed and the actual communication baud rate speed.

-The Programming System, then, can send commands and data following a proprietary protocol for the Flash device to be programmed.
-It is up to the Programming System to erase and program the first sector of the Flash lastly, in order to reduce, at a minimum, the risk that the Flash Uploader is erased and the power supply shuts down.
+The Programming System then sends commands and data following a proprietary protocol for the Flash device to be programmed.
+It is up to the Programming System to erase and program the first sector of the Flash as the last step of the operation, in order to minimize the risk that the Flash Uploader is erased and the power supply shuts down.

-In the event that the Flash Uploader is erased from the first sector while the new final application is not yet programmed, and while the target system power supply is switched off, it would lead to a non-recoverable error and the AT91FR4081 could not be re-programmed by using the Flash Uploader.
+Note that in the event that the Flash Uploader is erased from the first sector while the new final application is not yet programmed, and while the target system power supply is switched off, a non-recoverable error occurs and the AT91FR40161 cannot be re-programmed using the Flash Uploader.